 Green Bell Pepper: Seeing short supply in Nogales, particularly on large sizes.
-Coachella is scratching this week.
+Coachella is now in full production with good supply on all sizes with larger sizes catching a premium.
 South Florida is still seeing higher prices on premium sizing while choice fruit is plentiful; we should transition to South Georgia around the 10th of May.